EARLY BIRD: Strategic Partnership Design Learning Lab, April 30, 2026

 About the Author

-Chrissy Scivicque is a certified Project Management Professional (PMP) and certified Professional Career Manager (PCM).
+Chrissy is a Certified PMP (Project Management Professional), PCM (Professional Career Manager) and CCMP (Certified Change Management Professional).
 She is an author, in-demand presenter and international speaker known for engaging, entertaining, educating and empowering audiences of all sizes and backgrounds.
-Learn more here.

 Join Our Free Webinars and Q&A Sessions